trueagi-io/hyperon-experimental/README.md

 One can run MeTTa script from command line:
 ```
-metta ./tests/scripts/<name>.metta
+metta-py ./tests/scripts/<name>.metta
 ```

 Run REPL:
 ```
-cargo run --bin metta
+cargo run --bin metta-rust
 ```
-You can also find executable at `./target/debug/metta`.
+You can also find executable at `./target/debug/metta-rust`.

 ### Logger

-You can enable logging by prefixing the `metta` command line by
+You can enable logging by prefixing the MeTTa command line by

 ```
 RUST_LOG=hyperon[::COMPONENT]*=LEVEL